jevgenijs21412/hometask/README.md

 - The form submits successfully, and the user is redirected to the Home Page.

 #### Expected Result:
-- There should be a validation preventing the use of an already registered email.
+- There is no exact requirement about registration.
+But I assume that registration should be valid once for one email.

 ---